Highlights Of The Program

 Venterra

-• Maximising weather windows to improve the reliability and efficiency of floating wind deployment
+• Optimising weather windows to improve the reliability and efficiency of floating wind deployment

 • Evaluating vessel suitability for installation tasks under floating wind operational constraints